The Boys season 2

 The second season of the American satirical superhero television series The Boys, the first series in the franchise based on the comic book series of the same name written by Garth Ennis and Darick Robertson, was developed for television by American writer and television producer Eric Kripke.
-The season was produced by Amazon Studios in association with Sony Pictures Television, Point Grey Pictures, Original Film, Kripke Enterprises, Kickstart Entertainment and KFL Nightsky Productions.
+The season was produced by Sony Pictures Television and Amazon Studios in association with Point Grey Pictures, Original Film, Kripke Enterprises, Kickstart Entertainment and KFL Nightsky Productions.

-The show's second season stars Karl Urban, Jack Quaid, Antony Starr, Erin Moriarty, Dominique McElligott, Jessie T. Usher, Laz Alonso, Chace Crawford, Tomer Kapon, Karen Fukuhara, Nathan Mitchell, and Colby Minifie returning from the previous season, and Aya Cash joining the cast.
-The story continues the conflict between the two groups with the eponymous Boys, now with the aid of Annie January / Starlight (Moriarty) continuing their efforts to defeat Vought despite being wanted by the government.
-The conflict is worsened when Billy Butcher (Urban) learns that his wife Becca (Shantel VanSanten) is still alive and she is being held captive by Vought with a superpowered son fathered by Homelander (Starr).
-Stormfront (Cash), a new superhero with a secret past, joins the Seven with the hopes of convincing an unwitting Homelander to lead Supes to world domination.
+The show's second season stars Karl Urban, Jack Quaid, Antony Starr, Erin Moriarty, Dominique McElligott, Jessie T. Usher, Laz Alonso, Chace Crawford, Tomer Capone, Karen Fukuhara, Nathan Mitchell, and Colby Minifie returning from the previous season, and Aya Cash joining the cast.
+The story continues the conflict between the two groups with the eponymous Boys, now with the aid of Annie January / Starlight continuing their efforts to defeat Vought despite being wanted by the government.
+The conflict is worsened when Billy Butcher learns that his wife Becca is still alive and she is being held captive by Vought with a superpowered son fathered by Homelander.
+Stormfront, a new superhero with a secret past, joins the Seven with the hopes of convincing an unwitting Homelander to lead Supes to world domination.

 The season premiered on the streaming service Amazon Prime Video on September 4, 2020, with its first three episodes.
 The remaining five episodes were released weekly until October 9, 2020.
-The season received record viewership for Amazon Prime and positive reviews, with praise towards the themes, storyline, and performances (particularly Urban, Quaid, Starr, and Cash), becoming the best reviewed superhero show of the year.
+The season received record viewership for Amazon Prime and critical acclaim, with praise towards the themes, storyline, and performances (particularly Urban, Quaid, Starr, and Cash).
 It received multiple accolades, including two nominations at the 73rd Primetime Emmy Awards with one being for Outstanding Drama Series.
 The series was renewed for a third season on July 23, 2020.